-Just a few months before Dresden was bombed people in Warsaw raised against the Germans.
+Just a few months before Dresden was bombed, people in Warsaw raised against the Germans.
 The fighting lasted 63 days.
 Many people died.
 Then there was surrender and the real carnage began.
 Warsaw was bombed for weeks.
-Penal German army battalions of criminals under the command of Oskar Dirlewanger and Russian convert Bronislaw Kaminski were sent to pacify remaining population of the city.
-Dirlewanger, with a PhD in political science, was known alcoholic, convicted for statutory rape and other sexual offences, tried and convicted for illegal arms possession and embezzlement was being protected by his boss, who in turn was a personal friend of Himmler.
-His Sonderkommando was recruited from criminals, like himself, mental asylum patients and people recruited from the concentration camps with the promise of better life, if they obey his orders.
+Penal German army battalions of criminals commanded by Oskar Dirlewanger and Russian convert Bronislaw Kaminski were sent to pacify the remaining population of the city.
+Dirlewanger, with a PhD in political science, was a known alcoholic, convicted for statutory rape and other sexual offenses, tried and convicted for illegal arms possession and embezzlement was being protected by his boss, who in turn was a friend of Himmler.
+His Sonderkommando was recruited from criminals, like himself, mental asylum patients and people recruited from the concentration camps with the promise of a better life if they obeyed his orders.
 The worst of the worst.
-The unit was well-known for torture, rapes and murder not even mentioning the robberies of the actual and future victims.
-There was well documented episode of raping and torturing a young Jewish girl before injecting her with strychnine to watch her die in convulsions .
+The unit was well-known for torture, rapes and murder, not even mentioning the robberies of the actual and future victims.
+There was a well documented episode of raping and torturing a young Jewish girl before injecting her with strychnine to watch her die in convulsions.
 This was done for their entertainment.
-Dirlewanger’s favorite way of execution was locking his prisoners in a barn, putting it on fire and then machine-gun those who tried to escape.
+Dirlewanger’s favorite way of execution was locking his prisoners in a barn, putting it on fire, and then machine-gun those who tried to escape.
 Before they were sent to Warsaw, in Belarus they killed 120,000 people.
 He was investigated by a SS judge Morgen with no tangible results.
-For all this he was awarded German Cross in Gold.
+For all this, he was awarded the German Cross in Gold.

-It was done after Germans promised at the capitulation ceremony to treat the soldiers accordingly to Geneva convention and to spare the civilian population.
+It was done after the Germans promised at the capitulation ceremony to treat the soldiers accordingly to the Geneva convention and to spare the civilian population.
 Alexandra Richie described all these atrocities in her book Warsaw 1944.
-Her work was criticized for to many graphic details.
+Her work was criticized for too many graphic details.

-During this time, while Warsaw was bleeding, Russians were watching from the other bank of Vistula river, “resting.”
+During this time, while Warsaw was being annihilated, Russians were watching from the other bank of the Vistula river, “resting.”

-I was able to survive all this carnage in arms of my Mother.
-We were able to escape after given a few hours window to gather our belongings and evacuate from the city.
-Then came the bombers to be followed by troops with flamethrowers.
-On Hitler’s order Warsaw had to be erased from the map of world.
+I was able to survive all this carnage in the arms of my Mother.
+We escaped after given a few hour windows to gather our belongings and evacuate from the city.
+Then came the bombers, to be followed by troops with flamethrowers.
+On Hitler’s order, Warsaw had to be erased from the map of the world.

-So now we are free to compare flash destruction of Dresden to premeditated, methodical murder of Warsaw.
+So now we are free to compare the flash destruction of Dresden to the premeditated, methodical murder of Warsaw.

 And we are not the ones who started the war!